Parking Spaces: Consequences of the Main Conjecture

-Recall that ignoring the $C$-action in the the weak form of the Main Conjecture gives the $W$-representation isomorphism asserted in \eqref{case-by-case-AthR-check}, which has only been checked case-by-case in \cite{AthanasiadisR}.
-This $W$-representation isomorphism already has an interesting corollary for the {\it Narayana and Kirkman polynomials for $W$}.
+Recall that ignoring the $C$-action in the the weak form of the Main Conjecture gives the $\CC[W]$-module isomorphism that follows from \eqref{case-by-case-AthR-check}, which has previously only been checked case-by-case in \cite[Thm.
+6.3]{AthanasiadisR}.
+This $\CC[W]$-module isomorphism already has an interesting corollary for the {\it Narayana and Kirkman polynomials for $W$}.
 These can be defined by

-where in the last sum, $C$ ranges over all {\it clusters} in the {\it cluster complex of finite type} associated to $W$ by Fomin and Zelevinsky \cite{FominZelevinsky} in the crystallographic case, or over all subsets $C$ of rays that form the cones of the {\it Cambrian fan} associated to $W$ by Reading \cite{Reading} in the real reflection group case.
-When $W$ is crystallographic, it is also known (see \cite[Theorem 5.9]{FominReading-ParkCity}) that $\Kirk_W(t)=\sum_F t^{n-\dim(F)}$ where $F$ ranges over faces in the interior of the dominant region $C$ of the Shi arrangement for $W$, discussed in Section~\ref{Shi-chamber-section} below.
+where in the last sum, $A$ ranges over all {\it clusters} in the {\it cluster complex of finite type} associated to $W$ by Fomin and Zelevinsky \cite{FominZelevinsky} in the crystallographic case, or over all subsets $A$ of rays that form the cones of the {\it Cambrian fan} associated to $W$ by Reading \cite{Reading} in the real reflection group case.
+When $W$ is crystallographic, it is also known (see \cite[Theorem 5.9]{FominReading-ParkCity}) that $\Kirk_W(t)=\sum_F t^{n-\dim(F)}$ where $F$ ranges over faces in the interior of the dominant region of the Shi arrangement for $W$, discussed in Section~\ref{Shi-chamber-section} below.